yuqunw/scenediff_annotator/README.md

 2. **Configure Object Attributes**:
    - Specify the number of changed objects
    - Specify the name, multiplicity index
-   - Specify the appearance in video 1 and video 2 and number of frames for annotation deformabiltiy
+   - Specify the appearance in video 1 and video 2 and number of frames for annotation
    - Specify the deformabiltiy

 3. **Provide Annotations**: